Phantomkeks/ideapad/README.md

 ### To Do
 - Simple to do app
 - Hybrid application for iOS and Android
-- Change Quasar icons and images
-- Nicer CSS layout and design
 - Synchronize export file with Dropbox, Google Drive or Onedrive
 - Vuex Store has multiple state entries of 'notes' and 'deletedNotes'
 - Tab/hold on notes to delete and restore